zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    Note that :zeek:see::ssl_encrypted_data is also raised for these messages.

-   :c: The connection.
+   :param c: The connection.

-   :is_client: True if event is raised for the client side of the connection
+   :param is_client: True if event is raised for the client side of the connection
               (the side that sends the client hello).
 This is typically equivalent with the originator, but does not have to be in all circumstances.

-   :length: length of the entire message.
+   :param length: length of the entire message.

    .. zeek:see::  ssl_client_hello ssl_established ssl_server_hello
       ssl_encrypted_data